isLundy/pluginsPath/README.md

 ## Installation
 You can install this script in your own way.

-Alternatively, you can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), where the script shows in the `W_hotbox`.
+Alternatively, you can directly install the [Nuke PythonScripts Toolkit](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), where the script shows in the `W_hotbox`.

 ![usage 01](./images/usage_01.png)
 ![usage 02](./images/usage_02.png)